Nkhotakota: Medical

 There are two hospitals in Nkhotakota: Nkhotakota District Hospital and St. Anne's Mission Hospital.
 However, in the whole district there are 23 health facilities including 1 district hospital, 1 mission hospital, 1 government rural hospital, 1 mission rural hospital, 11 health centres, 10 private clinics and 2 dispensaries.
 In its efforts in the fight against HIV/AIDS, the Society for Women Against AIDS in Malawi (SWAM) implemented a two-year project in Nkhotakota.

 Nkhotakota is also a regional hub for the [World Medical Fund] – a UK-based medical charity, whose rural outreach services provide the region's villages with basic medical care including anti-retrovirals, anti-malarial treatment and infectious disease management.

 Banks

 Branches of the First Discount House FDH Bank and NBS Bank are closely located at the central point of the town, on the junction of Salima/Lilongwe and Ntchisi/Kasungu.
 While Standard Bank (a branch of Standard Bank South Africa) is situated 50 km away at Illovo sugar company's premises in Dwangwa, where National Bank of Malawi and NBS Bank are situated.

 These commercial Banks provide several banking and other financial services including; foreign currency exchange facilities for local residents and foreign tourists.

-Petrol stations

-There are three stations, SIMSO Oil, Mount Meru petroleum and GAM at Nkhotakota Boma and others at Dwangwa and Mkaika.
+There are also many Bank agents at the Boma and many trading Centers around the district.